LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

   Very high sample rates aren't very helpful, because humans only hear sounds below 22 KHz, and 44.1 KHz sample rate is enough to describe any wave with frequencies below 22.05 KHz.

-  But high sample rates significantly increase CPU demands, so it makes sense to down-sample sound wave.
-That's why `TargetRate` option is used, it down-samples (or up-sample?) the real Sample Rate that is being captured from your audio device, to be processed faster..(I don't know what to write here (after ", to be"), kinda want to explain why it should be down-sampled.)<br/>
+  Also high sample rates significantly increase CPU demands, so it makes sense to down-sample sound wave.
+That's why `TargetRate` option is used.<br/>
   Typical modern PC is capable of running 192 KHz, which is totally redundant.
-Final rate is always >= than TargetRate.(?, final rate? and is this comparison needed?)
+Final rate is always >= than TargetRate.

-  So if you rate is 48000 and TargetRate is 44100, then nothing will happen.
+  So if your audio device sample rate is 48000 and TargetRate is 44100, then nothing will happen.
 If you sampling rate is less than TargetRate then nothing will happen.<br/>
   Setting `TargetRate` to 0 disables down-sampling completely.<br/>
   See [Performance]() discussion.